darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 You're just building chaos, team by team.

 **How to Fail:**
-- Allow each team to choose their own tech stack, deployment strategy, and CI/CD tooling.
+- Allow each team to choose their own tech stack, deployment strategy, and own CI/CD.
 - Avoid shared documentation or coding standards.
 - Ensure dev, staging, and production environments are wildly inconsistent.